 Then a Greyhound bus pulls over to the curb.
 We see the marquee of the movie theater is playing Shock Corridor, a nod to Fuller’s other psychologically wrenching film about a newspaper reporter going undercover in a lunatic asylum, only to become one of the patients.

 The bus door opens, from our vantage point, we see a woman’s foot taking a step, long slender legs attached,the screen flirts with us, a little more leg with skirt now, the scene is taking it’s time, showing us the woman.
+From the men’s vantage point she has been dissected into a series of objectified body parts.
 Skirt holding suitcases and the characteristic horn plays a sexy VaVaVa Voom riff.
 The bus porter meets the woman we see her face in silhouette, wearing a nice lightly colored tailored suit.
 He comes to greet her and help with her bags.
 Griff’s expression looks interested.
 “Please check my trunk” she says.
 It’s Kelly, with what looks like a fully grown head of blond hair, nicely coiffed.
-She’s smiling pleasantly, “lady like”, “I’ll send for it later” she says in softly spoken tones.
+She’s smiling pleasantly, lady like, “I’ll send for it later” she says in softly spoken tones.
 She tips Mike, he blushes and says “thank you ma’am.”
 She smiles back.